screwdriver66/solar_prod_suvilahti/README.md

 ## API

-Get the prediction values from the regression model either in a POST request or use the GET method to view predictions in a rendered HTML page visualized in the bar chart.
-The API is deployed on Heroku through a Docker container. [[source](https://github.com/screwdriver66/solar_prod_suvilahti/blob/master/documentation/api.md)]
+Get the prediction values from the regression model either in a POST request or view predictions in a rendered HTML page visualized in the bar chart.
+The API is deployed in Heroku in a Docker container. [[source](https://github.com/screwdriver66/solar_prod_suvilahti/blob/master/documentation/api.md)]

 ## Regression model package installation